Tax Liabilities for NRIs/OCIs in Indian Mutual Funds and Listed Shares

 Equity Funds:

 • Short-term Capital Gains: If equity funds are held for one year or less, gains from redemption or sale are considered short-term capital gains (STCG).
-The STCG is taxed at a flat rate of 15% in India.
+The STCG is taxed at a flat rate of 20% in India.

 Debt and Hybrid Funds:

-• Short-term Capital Gains: If NRIs/OCIs hold debt and hybrid funds for three years or less, any gains from redemption or sale are considered short-term capital gains and are taxed according to the individual's applicable income tax slab rate in India.
+• Short-term Capital Gains: If NRIs/OCIs hold debt and hybrid funds for two years or less, any gains from redemption or sale are considered short-term capital gains and are taxed according to the individual's applicable income tax slab rate in India.

 Dividend Distribution Tax (DDT):